ShinRa26/CPractice/README.md

-# VCtrlC
+# Practice for C
-Rework of VCtrl project in C.
+Rework of VControl project in C.
 Really just for learning a bit of C.
-...and maybe to clean up VCtrl a bit.